balderdashy/sails/README.md

 ### [Website](http://sailsjs.org/)  &nbsp; [Getting Started](http://sailsjs.org/#!getStarted) &nbsp;  [Documentation](http://sailsjs.org/#!documentation)  &nbsp; [Submit Issue](https://github.com/balderdashy/sails/search?q=&type=Issues)

-Sails.js is web framework that makes it easy to build custom, enterprise-grade Node.js apps.
+Sails.js is a web framework that makes it easy to build custom, enterprise-grade Node.js apps.
 It is designed to resemble the MVC architecture from frameworks like Ruby on Rails, but with support for the more modern, data-oriented style of web app development.
 It's especially good for building realtime features like chat.

 ## Installation